HilamGhost/Game-Feel-Practices/README.md

 # Unity-For-Jammers
-This is a example project for a workshop i gave about "Unity For Jammers"
+This is a example project for a  Turkish workshop i gave about "Unity For Jammers"

 ```
 ⠀⠀⠀⠀⠀⢀⡠⠔⠂⠉⠉⠉⠉⠐⠦⡀⠀⠀⠀⠀⠀⠀